Non-equispaced B-spline wavelets: Non-equispaced B-spline wavelet transforms

-\section{From the factorisation to a multiscale transform}
+\subsection{From the factorisation to a multiscale transform}

-Sections \ref{sec:Bspline2scales} and \ref{sec:factoring2scaleeq} have concentrated on the refinement of coarse scale functions $f_j(x)$ or coarse scale basis functions $\Phi_j(x)$.
-This section starts at the finer scale $j+1$.
+\begin{revision} The two-scale equation (\ref{eq:2scalematrix}) containing the matrix $H_j$ in Section \ref{subsec:Bspline2scales} concentrated on the refinement of coarse scale functions $f_j(x)$ or coarse scale basis functions $\Phi_j(x)$.
+The argument used for the design of $H_j$ in Proposition \ref{prop:liftingschemeBsplines} went the other way, starting from the finer scale $j+1$, and imposing that fine scale power coefficients are projected onto coarse scale power projections.
+This section will reassemble the matrix $H_j$ from the lifting factorisation that resulted from Proposition \ref{prop:liftingschemeBsplines}.
+In the first instance, the argument runs again from fine to coarse scale.
 Let $f_{j+1}(x) = \Phi_{j+1}(x)\vec{s}_{j+1}$, then this function can be projected onto the basis $\Phi_j(x)$.
-The projection is not unique, orthogonal projection being just one of the possibilities.
-This section will describe how the factorisation of the refinement equation implicitly fixes one particular projection.
-Section \ref{sec:Bsplinewavelets} will explain how to realise any other projection using one further lifting step.
+Even if power coefficients are projected onto power coefficients, the projection is not unique, orthogonal projection being just one of the possibilities.
+The reassembly of the refinement matrix $H_j$ from its factorisation, discussed in this section, induces one particular projection.
+Section \ref{subsec:Bsplinewavelets} will explain how to realise any other projection using one further lifting step. \end{revision}

 A projection onto $\Phi_j(x)$ is characterised by a complementary basis $\Psi_j(x)$, termed the wavelet basis, for which

 The expression (\ref{eq:FWTbasis1step}) is a basis transformation that can be interpreted in two directions.
 From left to right, it represents the projection, where the actual calculation of $\vec{s}_j$ and $\vec{d}_j$ still has to be developed.
 In the other direction it describes the reconstruction of the fine scale data from the coarse projection $\Phi_j(x) \vec{s}_j$ and the residual $\Psi_j(x) \vec{d}_j$.
 The reconstruction includes the refinement given in the equation (\ref{eq:2scalematrix}).
 Indeed, take for the vectors $\vec{s}_j$ and $\vec{d}_j$ a column of the matrices $I_{n_j}$ and $O_{n_j}$, the identity and zero matrices of size $n_j \times n_j$.
 Then the the vector $\vec{s}_{j+1}$ must be the corresponding column of $H_j$.
 In a similar way one can take for $\vec{s}_j$ a zero column and for $\vec{d}_j$ a canonical vector.
 The vector $\vec{s}_{j+1}$ is then the column of the matrix $G_j$ in the wavelet equation